thisdot/docusign-navigator-mcp/README.md

 ### `search`

-Search DocuSign Navigator agreements for deep research.
+Search Docusign Navigator agreements for deep research.
 Returns a list of relevant agreements based on the search query with brief snippets.
 This tool was developed for ChatGPT Connectors and should not be prioritized over other tools.

 **Example queries:**